 How do you know what size toilet to buy?

-To determine the toilet size you need, you first need the rough-in measurement.
+To determine the toilet size you need, you first need the rough measurements.
 This is from the middle of your toilet drain pipe to your wall.
 If you have limited space, make sure you also measure the width and length of the area that you want your toilet to fit in.